bup/bup/Documentation/bup-restore.md

 current directory.
 See the EXAMPLES section to see how this works.

+Whenever path metadata is available, `bup restore` will attempt to restore it.
+When restoring ownership, bup implements tar/rsync-like semantics.
+It will not try to restore the user unless running as root, and it will fall back to the numeric uid or gid whenever the metadata contains a user or group name that doesn't exist on the current system.
+The use of user and group names can be disabled via `--numeric-ids` (which can be important when restoring a chroot, for example), and as a special case, a uid or gid of 0 will never be remapped by name.

+Note that during the restoration process, access to data within the restore tree may be more permissive than it was in the original source.
+Unless security is irrelevant, you must restore to a private subdirectory, and then move the resulting tree to its final position.
+See the EXAMPLES section for a demonstration.

 # OPTIONS

 -C, \--outdir=*outdir*
 :   create and change to directory *outdir* before
     extracting the files.

+\--numeric-ids
+:   restore numeric IDs (user, group, etc.) rather than names.

 -v, \--verbose
 :   increase log output.
 Given once, prints every